CorruptChoco/Week_11/README.md

 Within the website you can filter by Date, City, State, Country, or Shape.
 For example if you wanted all UFO sightings from 1/1/2010 in San Diego you could search like the picture below.
 ![date_san_diego](https://user-images.githubusercontent.com/96025706/158104239-98a28d10-f87b-44fc-a951-566c667abd08.png)

-or is you wanted all "light" shaped UFO's from California you could search like below.
+or if you wanted all "light" shaped UFO's from California you could search like below.
 ![ca_light](https://user-images.githubusercontent.com/96025706/158104254-774beb5c-2bc0-4b21-bf49-38c09e823930.png)

 ## Summary